This article describes the process for applying for asylum before an Immigration Judge (IJ) under either of two circumstances:

 If, at your MCH, you accepted an expedited removal hearing schedule, your individual Merits Hearing will be scheduled as soon as possible and you will be given the next available hearing date, at least 14 days in the future.
 (How far in the future depends on your court's backlog of cases.)

-If you waived expedited removal, you may have to wait several years for your Merits Hearing.
+If you waived expedited removal, you might have to wait several years for your Merits Hearing.
 (See Timing of the Affirmative Asylum Application Process.)

-Your individual Merits Hearing will last several hours, and might even be scheduled for several separate hearings, depending on the amount of information you and the DHS trial attorney need to present and quickly the IJ pushes things forward.
+Your individual Merits Hearing can last several hours, and might even be scheduled for several separate hearings, depending on the amount of information you and the DHS trial attorney need to present and quickly the IJ pushes things forward.

 The IJ will likely jump in and ask you questions, too.

-When you are done telling your story, the DHS trial attorney will ask you questions about your asylum claim, and will try to test your “credibility” (honesty and consistency).
-He or she might try to confuse you, and be aggressive.
+When you are done telling your story, the DHS trial attorney will ask you questions about your asylum claim, and will try to test your "credibility" (honesty and consistency).
+He or she might aggressively try to confuse you.
 Do not be intimidated.
-That is the DHS trial attorney’s job.
+That is the DHS trial attorney's job.
 Again, if you are confused by a question, do not attempt to answer it.
 Instead, ask for it to be stated more clearly.

 You will then have the opportunity to call witnesses.
 You (or your attorney) will ask them questions, the IJ will interrupt, and the DHS attorney will cross-examine the witnesses.